Shankia001/Shankia001/README.md

 - 💞️ I’m looking to collaborate on ...
 Software Projects
 - 📫 How to reach me ... call me: 728.202.7142 or email: Shankia.Brooks001@mymdc.net
 - 😄 Pronouns: ...
 Her/ Hers/ She
 - ⚡ Fun fact: ...
-The famous science communicator, Carl Sagan, once took to public TV to teach millions about space and science, ultimately shaping modern science outreach as we know it today.
+Bionic Limbs: Engineers are creating bionic limbs that can be controlled by the brain!
+By using brain-machine interfaces and neural signals, amputees can now control prosthetic arms and legs as if they were their own limbs.

 <!---
 Shankia001/Shankia001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.